Sloth (Kangaroo & Capybara) Encounters

 Sloth Encounters is a petting zoo and exotic animal “pet” store operating unlawfully in the Town of Islip, New York.
 Sloth Encounters subjects wild animals, including vulnerable baby sloths, kangaroos, porcupines, and capybaras to grabbing hands, noisy crowds, and ramshackle cages inside a store zoned for pool supplies.
 Its owner Larry Wallach has a long history of animal mistreatment, and his latest misadventure has been plagued with federal, county, and local violations from the moment it opened its doors.

-Since July 2023, Wallach’s been cited for violations of the federal Animal Welfare Act, pled guilty to wildlife trafficking, and been found guilty of contempt of Supreme Court.
+Since July 2023, Wallach’s been cited for violations of the federal Animal Welfare Act, pleaded guilty to trafficking Nile monitors—venomous reptiles who grow up to 7ft long—and been found guilty of contempt for violating Supreme Court orders enjoining him from operating.

-Wallach’s violations have spurred both a new Suffolk County law banning traveling exotic animals and new state legislation looking to ban the sale of these animals to the public, however, despite all this, the USDA recently renewed his license and he’s continuing to operate, most recently being busted taking customers through the back of the store—which has been ordered closed by the Supreme Court three times—and bringing them to unlicensed marijuana parties where organizers allege the sloths got “high.”
+Wallach’s violations have spurred both a new Suffolk County law banning traveling exotic animals and new state legislation looking to ban the sale of these animals to the public, however, despite all this, the USDA has continued to renew his license and he’s continuing to operate, being busted taking customers through the back of the store—which has been ordered closed by the Supreme Court three times—and bringing them to unlicensed marijuana parties where organizers allege the sloths got “high.”

 According to Denise Flores—an employee of Wallach’s late business partner Sam Mazzola—Wallach’s illegal cannabis exhibitions weren’t the first time Wallach’s animals were allegedly drugged, telling Roadside Zoo News: